NateEag/how-i-code/drafts/daily-routine.rst

 projects I'm managing.
 When there's a dedicated PM for my projects that isn't me, skip this, but sometimes that's not how it goes.

-Check the previous day's log for any undone todo items.
 File tasks as appropriate, but do *not* just copy them into today's file, as that tends to propagate TODOs for weeks and months.

 Process low-priority software notifications (RSS [for tracking software releases], desktop software update notifications).

+If this is the first triage of the day, check the previous day's log for any undone todo items and file new items accordingly (do not just copy and paste them, because that's how tasks propagate forever).
+Also, review my assigned tasks with deadlines to make sure their deadlines are up-to-date and not at risk.

 After Lunch